 3. Inspect the Shell of the Helmet

-Once you’ve familiarized yourself with the helmet, you should carefully inspect the shell to ensure no marks, deformations, impacts, cracks, bumps, wear, or signs of chemical products there.
-If you happen to notice any of these signs, then the helmet isn’t suitable for purchase.
+Once you’ve familiarized yourself with the helmet, you should carefully inspect the shell to ensure there are no marks, deformations, impacts, cracks, bumps, wear, or signs of chemical products.
+If you notice any of these signs, then the helmet isn’t suitable for purchase.

 It doesn’t matter whether the helmet is new because, during transportation or storage, it might have been subjected to poor conditions that could’ve led to the emergence of any of the above red flags.